stackzoo/khaos/README.md

 Khaos is an **unopinionated** operator, in the sense that it provides simple and *atomic primitives* that engineers can use as building blocks in order to compose their preferred chaos strategy.
 Currently, Khaos does not implement *cronjobs*; any scheduling of Khaos Custom Resources is delegated to external logic outside the cluster, possibly through a GitOps approach.

+> [!WARNING]
+> This operator will introduce fault and unpredicatbility in you rinfrastructure, use with caution

 ## Supported features
 - [X] Delete pods
 - [x] Delete cluster nodes